Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 added different semaphores to timeline
     - control how many questions the server can receive at once
     - control how many clients can connect to the server

 ### 2024-01-08 - started semaphores implementations
 add accessSemaphore, releaseSemaphore, semSetup filled out the body for each

+### 2024-01-08 - started semaphore integration
+I tried to add semaphores to the client logic, however, semaphores are still blocked even though others clients have freed need to fix tomorrow also did extensive testing with semaphores in semaphoretesting folder, playing around to see what i can do with semaphores

 ## Carmin Vuong